slamice/wri/Anne of Greene Gables and her Rise to Power/chapter25.md

 CHAPTER XXV.
 Matthew Insists on Puffed Sleeves

-Yes he loves em, that lark.
+Yes he loves em in more ways than a few, that lark.

-Anne was privy in the living room parading her friends around her to ominous music.
-Her friends were circling her courtesying, obviously so tired from their knees could hardly put out another squat.
+Anne was privy in the living room parading her friends around her to ominous music for an upcoming school play.
+Her friends were circling her courtesying shakily, obviously so tired their knees could hardly put out another squat.
 Anne was in the middle.
-She spun, her arms raised in the air, he head flung back with a fountain of demands streaming out of her.
+She spun, her arms raised in the air, her head flung back with a fountain of demands streaming out of her.
 A techno march danced in her head while dream after dream of her absolute monarchy came true in it.

 Matthew Cutthroat was in pure shock.
 He could have cut his _own_ throat after seeing that.
 The girls were soon too turned to move, so they scurried clumsily away out of the house barely walking.
 Anne assured them they'll practice again tomorrow until they get "The Fairy Queen" down tight.
-Marilla's Gorilla shrunk in a corner and into his sweater like a Dracula snail as the girls.
+Marilla's Gorilla shrunk in a corner and into his sweater like a Dracula snail as the girls slumped out.

 Creepily, he watched the girls put on their bonnets, boots and outer corsets on while Anne simply patted down her dress.
 Matthew looked at the sack Anne wore and then back at the other girls.
 Then back at Anne.
 Then back at the other girls, then back at Anne.
 Like a spectre in the dark he studied them until they were out the door.

-Something was off, and it came to Matthew while hacking on his pipe smoke with Marilla shaking her head in disgust...
+Something was off, and it came to Matthew while hacking on his pipe smoke with Marilla shaking her head in disgust later that evening...

 The clothes!
 The other girls wore lace and fine cottons.
 Their pocket lint was balls of silk.
 Mrs. Plebb's only ever made Anne's dresses in one color, dirt.

-~That one by the way is always on the test, if you're taking notes.
-The dirt dress question.~

 Like the mill he worked with his hands, another mill ground non-creepy girls dress thoughts in his head.
 The other girls wore pink bows and came each day with all colors of the rainbow.
 Anne had a flower stapled to her dress.